Blagomir/server-basics/README.md

 # server-basics
-Basic configuration after installing a Debian/Ubuntu server
+This is the basic configuration that I do straight after I install a new Debian/Ubuntu machine (or any other server but with the respected OS commands/syntax)